Memphis Teenagers Allegedly Gang-Raped Girl, Then Posted Video Of The Attack On Facebook Live

 The rape charges have generated national attention, with the story being picked up by major news outlets including Yahoo News and Newsweek.
 The story came just a few weeks after another highly publicized crime that was broadcast live on Facebook.
 In late February, a North Carolina man captured video of his own murder after taking to Facebook Live in his neighborhood.

-As WPVI-TV reported, Prentis Robinson recorded a conversation he had with someone, when video showed someone approach holding a long gun.
+As WPVI-TV reported, Prentis Robinson recorded a conversation he had with someone, when video showed a person approach holding a long gun.
 The person fired four shots, killing Robinson.
 Reports indicated that Robinson had been a whistleblower, trying to root out drug dealing in his neighborhood.

 TN Teen Gang Raped On Facebook Live After "Date" Shows Up With "Brothers"